-These devices have an external stack memory 15 bits wide and 16 words deep.
-A Stack Overflow or Underflow will set the appropriate bit (STKOVF or STKUNF) in the PCON register, and if enabled will cause a software Reset.
+This device has an external stack memory 15 bits wide and 16 words deep.
+A Stack Overflow or Underflow will set the appropriate bit (STKOVF or STKUNF) in the PCON register and, if enabled, will cause a software Reset.
 See Section 3.4 "Stack" for more details.